22 May Tips From the Pros for Handling Bulk Food Items

-The one challenge about purchasing staples in true bulk quantities is storage.
-Proper storage helps you ensure you’re not throwing away money on bulk discounts and that you’re getting the full shelf life out of your products.
+The one challenge when purchasing staples in bulk quantities is storage.
+Proper storage containers help you ensure you’re not throwing away money on bulk discounts and that you’re getting the full shelf life out of your products.

 Here’s how to get it right.